untuned/RuneAudio/library_enhancement/README.md

 ### Required
 - [**RuneUI Enhancement**](https://github.com/rern/RuneUI_enhancement) must be already installed

+### Top and bottom menu
-	- On small screen, 500px or less:
+On small screen, 500px or less:
-		- Top and **bottom menu will be hidden**
+- Hidden
 - Back to playback page by swipe left/right only

 ### Top bar
 - Add **Folder button** for shortcut to Library home